jscrambler/jscrambler/packages/jscrambler-cli/README.md

   --remove-profiling-data                 Removes the current application profiling information --use-app-classification <bool>         (version 6.3 and above) Protection should use Application Classification metadata when protecting (default: true)
   --input-symbol-table <file>             (version 6.3 and above) Protection should use symbol table when protecting. (default: no file)
-  --output-symbol-table <id>              (version 6.3 and above) Download symbol table (json) --delete-protection-on-success <bool>   Delete a protection when it was successful (default: false) --jscramblerVersion <version>           Use a specific Jscrambler version --debugMode                             Protect in debug mode --skip-sources                          Prevent source files from being updated --force-app-environment <environment>   (version 7.1 and above) Override application's environment detected automatically.
+  --output-symbol-table <id>              (version 6.3 and above) Download output symbol table (json) --jscramblerVersion <version>           Use a specific Jscrambler version --debugMode                             Protect in debug mode --skip-sources                          Prevent source files from being updated --force-app-environment <environment>   (version 7.1 and above) Override application's environment detected automatically.
 Possible values: node,browser,isomorphic,automatic
-  --ensure-code-annotation <bool>         Fail protection if no annotations are found on the source code (default: false) -n <number>                             (version 7.2 and above) Create multiple protections at once.
+  --ensure-code-annotation <bool>         (version 7.3 and above) Fail protection if no annotations are found on the source code (default: false)
+  -n <number>                             (version 7.2 and above) Create multiple protections at once.
+  --delete-protection-on-success <bool>   Deletes the protection files after they have been protected and downloaded (default: false)
+  --mode <mode>                           (version 8.4 and above) Define protection mode.
+Possible values: automatic, manual (default: manual)
   -h, --help                              output usage information
 ```